senku1505/documentations-cheatsheet-python/opencv.md

 ---

-## 🧱 Create Shapes and Text on Image
+## create shapes and text on image

 ```python